MagnusOvason/AboutMe/README.md

-- 👋 Hi, My name is Magnus Leander Ovason - (@MagnusOvason)
+- 👋 Hi, my name is Magnus Leander Ovason - (@MagnusOvason)
 - 🌱 I am a MSc Electrical Engineering student at the Technical University of Denmark, DTU, where I specialize in Automation and Robot Technology.
 - 👀 I like programming in C, C++, Structured Text and VHDL.
 I really like working with microcontrollers and IoT.
 - 💞️ While doing my studies I work as a part time development engineer at Pisco ApS where I have gained a lot of experience and continue to develop myself and my engineering-toolbox.